 SUMMARY

 The department chair will coordinate faculty discussion on textbook and/or instructional materials adoption.
-The conditions below are to be followed unless the department chair, in consultation with faculty, determines that there is a need to do otherwise.
 Departments and instructors share responsibility in the process of adopting textbooks and instructional materials, giving primary concern for the academic quality of the material, affordability of that material for students, and accessibility.

 STANDARD